-The complainant's confidentiality is protected inasmuch as possible throughout the reporting, investigating and adjudicating processes in cases which include an allegation of rape, acquaintance rape, sexual assault, domestic violence, dating violence, stalking and other sexual offenses or violence, including but not limited to:
+The complainant's confidentiality is protected inasmuch as possible throughout the reporting, investigating and adjudicating processes in cases which include an allegation of rape, acquaintance rape, sexual assault, domestic violence, dating violence, stalking, and other sexual offenses or violence, including but not limited to:

 - 1. All conversations and meetings related to such a case are held in private areas. - 2.
-The complainant's personally identifiable information is withheld by the University and its personnel, except on a need-to-know basis for the purposes of notification, investigation, student disciplinary proceedings, and provision of accommodations (such as a change of class sections).
-Personally identifiable information includes: a first and last name; a home or other physical address; information likely to disclose the complainant's location; contact information (including a postal, e-mail or Internet protocol address, or telephone or facsimile number); social security number, driver's license number, passport number or student identification number; and any other information that would serve to identify an individual, alone or in combination with known information (e.g., birth date, racial or ethnic background). - 3.
-When University personnel (including student workers) forward information and reports regarding a crime or incident to the dean of students and the director of campus safety and security, which may include the complainant's personally identifiable information, all such communications are conducted in a manner that seeks to protect the confidentiality of the complainant inasmuch as possible. - 4.
-The report of outcomes from student disciplinary proceedings excludes a complainant's personally identifiable information. - 5.
-Permanent records and all resulting reports exclude the complainant's personally identifiable information.
+The complainant's personally-identifiable information is withheld by the University and its personnel, except on a need-to-know basis for the purposes of notification, investigation, student disciplinary proceedings, and provision of accommodations (such as a change of class sections).
+Personally-identifiable information includes: a first and last name; a home or other physical address; information likely to disclose the complainant's location; contact information (including a postal, e-mail or Internet protocol address, or telephone or facsimile number); social security number, driver's license number, passport number, or student identification number; and any other information that would serve to identify an individual, alone or in combination with known information (e.g., birth date, racial or ethnic background). - 3.
+When University personnel (including student workers) forward information and reports regarding a crime or incident to the Dean of Students and the Director of Campus Safety and Security, which may include the complainant's personally-identifiable information, all such communications are conducted in a manner that seeks to protect the confidentiality of the complainant inasmuch as possible. - 4.
+The report of outcomes from student disciplinary proceedings excludes a complainant's personally-identifiable information. - 5.
+Permanent records and all resulting reports exclude the complainant's personallyidentifiable information.

-Gender:
+Sex:

-The interpretation and application of University policies, procedures and definitions as they relate to compliance with VAWA and other related federal statutes are made without gender distinctions (e.g., a male or a female may be the complainant, a male or a female may be the respondent).
+The interpretation and application of University policies, procedures, and definitions as they relate to compliance with VAWA and other related Federal statutes are made without sex distinctions (e.g., a male or a female may be the complainant, a male or a female may be the respondent).